Alex-May/PyTorch_YOLOv4/README.md

 # YOLOv4

-This is PyTorch implementation of [YOLOv4](https://github.com/AlexeyAB/darknet) which is based on [ultralytics/yolov3](https://github.com/ultralytics/yolov3).
+This is PyTorch implementation of [YOLOv4](https://github.com/AlexeyAB/darknet) which is based on [ultralytics/yolov3](https://github.com/ultralytics/yolov3) archive branch.

 * [[original Darknet implementation of YOLOv4]](https://github.com/AlexeyAB/darknet)